halon-extras/dlp/README.md

 ### dlp(fp [, options])

 Scan the `fp` (File pointer) using the DLP engine.
-The `option` paramter let you use custom filters and change the behaviour.
+The `options` parameter let you use custom filters and change the behaviour.

 **Params**